 A few original commented source files are known (thanks to Bob Prosperi):

 There are several missing keywords in the sequential token numbering (see the documentation for details).

 Some of these missing tokens are mentioned the HP71 System Assignment document (SAR$, RPTBIT$, EXTRBIT, STUFFBIT) but no LEX corresponding to these keywords is known.
 Any information is welcome!

-also interested by any information on original source files of any LEX ID#52
+interested by any information on original source files of any LEX from the User

 Symbolix is a large (20KB) program written by J.K.
 Horn to do symbolic calculations on the HP-71B.
 Wlodek Mier-Jedrzejowicz wrote in his guide that "most users considered it faster and better than the symbolic operations of the contemporary HP-28C".
 And it's even faster and powerful in Emu71!

 To install it in Emu71, just add a line in your emu71.ini file like: " 1 ROM 32 symbolix.bin "

 Forth is a special version of the HP-71B Forth kernel that runs in RAM and can

 be burned into standard (soft addressed) ROM or EPROM modules.
 The purpose of

 the Soft Forth was to allow third parties to distribute a Forth application